-The new versions of Windows are becoming more user friendly and hide from the user many settings.
-At the same time, these settings have a significant influence on the sound recording.
-Consider the most important nuances.
+New versions of Windows are becoming increasingly user-friendly and hide many settings from the user.
+At the same time, these settings have a significant impact on sound recording.
+Let's look at the most important nuances.

 Sound Card Sharing

-Some audio players will attempt to enable exclusive mode that will block the record.
-To avoid this you need to open Sound Card Properties and turn off "Allow applications to take exclusive control of this device"
+Some audio players will try to enable exclusive mode, which will block recording.
+To avoid this, open the Sound Card Properties and disable "Allow applications to take exclusive control of this device".

-If your sound card work in shared mode then all applications should use same audio format for both playback and recording.
-If audio stream has different sampling rate then it should be resampled to default format.
-In general, this reduces sound quality.
-It will be good idea to use same audio format in recorder settings.
-Run audio recorder, open settings, select desired audio codec and set the default sampling rate.
+If your sound card is in shared mode, all applications should use the same audio format for both playback and recording.
+If the audio stream has a different sample rate, it must be resampled to the default format.
+In general this reduces the sound quality.
+It would be a good idea to use the same audio format in the recorder settings.
+Start the audio recorder, open the settings, select the desired audio codec and set the default sample rate.

 The availability of this tab depends on the sound card manufacturer.
 The most common built-in cards from Realtek allow you to apply effects such as Bass Boost and Room Correction.
 Some people may like this, but only when listening.
 Since during recording we want to get the sound closest to the original, we recommend activating the "Disable all enhancements" option.